This Philly cheesesteak pasta recipe is easy to make in a cast iron skillet. Perfect comfort food for a cold or rainy day.

-My husband and I had been talking about a restaurant we used to like.
+My husband and I had been talking about a restaurant we used to frequent.
 They made the most fantastic burgers and skillet meals.
-I had never tried to make my own skillet meal, so when I got this old cast iron skillet cleaned up, I decided to make a Philly cheese steak pasta.
+I had never tried to make my own skillet meal, so when I got this old cast iron skillet cleaned up, I decided to make a Philly cheesesteak pasta.

-It turned out really good.
+This cast iron skillet pasta turned out really good.
 That kind of stick to your ribs, comfort food meal that everyone loves.
+It also tasted good, maybe even better, reheated the next day.

 Next, I want to try making a cobbler or cookie pie in this skillet.
 I'm so glad I found it.